hwolfinger/wrap-up/README.md

 I realized i hadn't gone through any envisioning.
 Did i want the site to automatically associate states with whatever country was selected above?
 Then, what if i country wasn't selected?
 Did i want the site to ask the user what state their input should be associated to?
 That would be a cool box...

 First things first though: I hard coded `countryId: 3` (United States) in order to test if things worked...

+It didn't work...
+I made some changes.
+Still nothing.
+A few more tweaks, nope.
+Huddling with Sandy and Josh helped me understand better a few different approaches, but it was clear my foundation about .json objects was still shaky.
+Even when i strung .methods together, I wasn't completely grasping what i was doing and I think why what i wanted to do wasn't working.

+Fast forward: by the end of the day, I still hadn't figured out how to access the selected country's id so i could pass it into my json object for my fetch...?
+What was i doing wrong...?

 [//]: # "## TIL"